ricokahler/sanity-codegen/README.md

   previewMode: true,
   // (optional) only required if your dataset is private or if you want to use preview mode
   token: '...',
+  // by default sanity-codegen caches responses in memory. this can be disabled if desired
+  // disabledCache: true,
 });
 ```